belloum/reproducible-monitoring/README.md

 **Part 2:**

-We run the scripts that you find in visualization.py on Anaconda Jupyter.
-N.B.
 For visulaization you need to convert the output rules files (generated in the out directory) from Allen to .csv and then executing the script of your choice that is contained in visualization.py.
 Before executing the scripts on Anaconda Jupyter, you will need to import these modules: